Benjamin-Hughes/MidoriBB/README.md

 # MidoriBB

-MidoriBB is a typical BBS, but implemented in JavaScript rather than Pretty Hopeless Programming script (PHP).
+MidoriBB is a typical BBS, but implemented in JavaScript rather than the more traditional PHP.
-I wanted something that I could use for staying in contact with guild mates in WoW, but couldn't find anything that matched my needs amongst existing options (awesome, free, written in JS), so I decided to build my own.
+There isn't much in the way of offerings in JavaScript where free BBS software is concerned so building my own seemed like a fun and productive exercise.

 Midori is currently a very early work in progress.